redhat-developer-demos/svelte_OpenShift_example/README.md

 1. Create a Red Hat Sandbox account using [https://developers.redhat.com/developer-sandbox](https://developers.redhat.com/developer-sandbox)

-2. Once you have the account and are signed in, On the left side menu, click on +Add.
+2. Once you have the account and are signed in, On the left side menu, click on **+Add**.

 3. Select **Import from Git**.